bbcarchdev/liblod-php/README.md

 ## Requirements

-PHP 5+ (works under PHP 7, but no features from PHP 7 are used).
+PHP 5.4 or higher (it works under PHP 7, but no features from PHP 7 are used).

 ## Installation